EPL move: Super Eagles star debuts new look, denies Ligue 1 transfer rumours

 According to Live Foot, the former Levante player downplayed talks about playing for another French team when his contract expires at Nantes.

-The former Nigeria U20 player has attracted interest from Olympique Marseille and Rennes but favors a move to Everton, the former club of Nigerian legend Daniel Amokachi.
+Simon has attracted interest from Olympique Marseille and Rennes but favours a move to Everton, the former club of Nigerian legend Daniel Amokachi.

 Simon is one of the favourites of the fans at La Beaujoire and is currently the 25th all-time top scorer in Nantes after spending six years at the club